solthereum/New_Jetton_Tact/README.md

 # 🚚 5% Commission Jetton

-This is Jetton of 5% commission for pucharge/sale
+This is Jetton of 5% commission for pucharge/sale from Ston.fi

 ### Usage